-Speculation over Broncos coach Gary Kubiak's future heats up
+Kubiak tells Broncos he's leaving for health reasons

 He was fired at the end of that season and had a terrific comeback in 2014 as offensive coordinator in Baltimore, where he had planned to stay until Broncos GM John Elway called him following John Fox’s ouster.

-Calling it a “game-changer,” Kubiak stepped back into the pressure cooker on Jan.
-19, 2015, when he was named the 15th head coach in Denver, where he spent 13 seasons either backing up Elway at quarterback or drawing up blueprints as his offensive coordinator.
+Calling the opportunity a “game changer,” Kubiak stepped back into the pressure cooker of head coaching on Jan.
+19, 2015, when he was hired as Denver’s 15th head coach.

+He had spent 13 seasons there backing up Elway at quarterback and drawing up plays as his offensive coordinator.

 He said at the time that his health scare in 2013 taught him to rely more on those around him.
-He also said he wasn’t worried about the pressure of the Denver job, noting he thrived amid high expectations as a player from 1983-91 and then serving on Mike Shanahan’s staff from 1995-2005, coaching the Texans from 2006-13.
+He also said he wasn’t worried about the pressure of the Denver job, noting he thrived amid high expectations as a player from 1983-91, then serving on Mike Shanahan’s staff from 1995-2005 and coaching the Texans from 2006-13.

-Last season, he deftly managed injuries at quarterback, edge rusher and left tackle to lead the Broncos to their third Lombardi Trophy even though both Peyton Manning and Brock Osweiler struggled to run the offense.
+Last season, Kubiak deftly managed injuries at quarterback, edge rusher and left tackle to lead the Broncos to their third Lombardi Trophy even though both Peyton Manning and Brock Osweiler struggled to run the offense.

 Kubiak’s offensive philosophies are rooted in Bill Walsh’s West Coast system featuring the zone-blocking schemes that the Broncos fine-tuned in the 1990s and 2000s.

-But in both of his seasons in Denver, the Broncos have stumbled offensively, unable to run the ball and get much production from the tight ends.
+But in both of his seasons in Denver, the Broncos have stumbled offensively, unable to run the ball or get much production from the tight ends.

-With four new starters along the O-line this season, the Broncos again sputtered behind poor blocking and a battered backfield, where C.J.
-Anderson, Andy Janovich and Kapri Bibbs ended up on IR.
+With four new starters along the offensive line this season, the Broncos again sputtered behind poor blocking and a battered backfield, where C.J.
+Anderson, Andy Janovich and Kapri Bibbs ended up on injured reserve.

-Neither Trevor Siemian nor Paxton Lynch settled in at quarterback.
+Under incessant pressure, neither Trevor Siemian nor Paxton Lynch settled in at quarterback.

 Siemian suffered injuries to both shoulders and his left foot, forcing him to miss 2½ games.
-In those games, Lynch showed he was far from adapting to the pro game.
+In those games, Lynch, the 26th overall pick out of Memphis, showed he was far from adapting to the pro game.

-If Kubiak steps down, possible replacements include Miami defensive coordinator Vance Joseph and Atlanta offensive coordinator Kyle Shanahan.
+With Kubiak stepping down, possible replacements include Miami defensive coordinator Vance Joseph and Atlanta offensive coordinator Kyle Shanahan.

-Even if Kubiak returns, there are expected to be changes to his offensive staff after a season-long, head-scratching inability to start fast.

-The Broncos have scored an NFL-worst 33 first-quarter points and had just one sustained touchdown drive in the first quarter all season.
+Big changes were expected on offense even if Kubiak returned, because of a season-long, head-scratching inability to start faster.
+The Broncos scored an NFL-worst 40 first-quarter points and had just two sustained touchdown drives in the first quarter all season, including one Sunday.

-Slow starts meant playing from behind too much, and that, in turn, defanged their strengths: linebacker Von Miller and Pro Bowl cornerbacks Aqib Talib and Chris Harris Jr.
+Slow starts meant playing from behind too much, and that, in turn, defanged their strengths: Miller sacking quarterbacks and wrecking game plays and Pro Bowl cornerbacks Aqib Talib and Chris Harris Jr. shutting down receivers.

-The Broncos also missed run-stuffers Malik Jackson (free agent departure) and Vance Walker (season-ending knee injury in camp) and their run defense slipped from top-3 all the way to 29th in the league in 2016.
+The Broncos also missed run-stuffers Malik Jackson (free agent departure) and Vance Walker (season-ending knee injury in camp) and their run defense slipped from top-3 to 29th.

-Sunday’s game against the Raiders is the first for Denver since 2010 without any playoff implications.
-Immediately following Denver’s loss at Kansas City on Christmas that eliminated it from the playoff chase, Kubiak told his team the finale Sunday would be all about looking toward the 2017 season.
+Sunday’s game against the Raiders was the first for Denver since 2010 without any playoff implications.

-He plans to use both his young quarterbacks against the Raiders following a week that included only walkthroughs with no helmets or hitting.
+“I’m glad we sent him off with a win, though,” Siemian said.

 For more NFL coverage: http://www.pro32.ap.org and http://www.twitter.com/AP_NFL